fvanwijk/msw-ui/README.md

 ## Future work

-- When you hard refresh the page, the MSW client is reinitialized so that all handlers that were set after initialization are gone.
-You also can't see which scenarios are currently active.
 MSW is designed to set handlers only once when the application initializes.
-Persisting scenarios that are active will be implemented in MSW-UI, so that you can restore state after refreshing the browser.
+It doesn't expect you to override handlers via user actions.
+This means that when you refresh the page, all handlers are reset.

+To overcome this, we have to persist handlers so that you can restore state after refreshing the browser.
+MSW UI doesn't see which handlers are registered via `setupWorker` or `worker.use`, but we know when `setScenario` is called.
+Instead of persisting handlers, we can persist which scenarios are active.
+Therefore is it advised when you use MSW UI not so set handlers directly on the worker, but always use scenarios.

+This also allows us to list the scenarios that are currently active.

+### NodeJs

-- Theoretically all the scenario stuff should also work in Node but I haven't tested it yet.
+Theoretically all the scenario stuff should also work in Node but I haven't tested it yet.
 The use case is also less strong because usually you use MSW in unit tests and you will set mocks manually during a specific test.

 ## Run example locally

 To see how it works, clone this repo and install dependencies and start the dev server on http://localhost:8080.
-Don't forget to open your browser development tools to see MSW and MSW-UI logging.
+Don't forget to open your browser development tools to see MSW and MSW UI logging.

 ```
+cd example
 npm install
 npm run serve
 ```